tamirgz/reverse-engineering-reference-manual/README.md

 * __Dynamically Computed Target Addresses__: an address to which execution will go to is computed at runtime.
 This makes it hard to tell what the call destination is statically
 * __Dead Code Insertion__: inserts useless code that doesn't affect a program's functionalities.
 To do this, an obfuscator needs to know which registers are dead (e.g. does not contain important values) so that it can insert instructions that modify those dead registers
 * __Junk Code Insertion__: inserts code that never get executed
 * __Pattern-Based Obfuscation__: transforms a sequence of instructions into another sequence of instructions that is more complicated but semantically the same
+  * This task could be difficult since the obfuscated sequence can look semantically the same but does not preserve CPU state, which can cause later program behavior to be semantically nonequivalent.
+This can happen if the new sequence's side effects (modify/didn't modify the flags or modify/didn't modify the stack) is opposite that of the original sequence's side effects
   * [Reverser's Living Nightmare](https://0x00sec.org/t/what-a-living-nightmare-looks-like/2087)
   * Can be resolved by applying peephole optimization on the obfuscated set of instructions
 * __Destruction of Sequential and Temporal Locality (Spaghetti Code)__: code within a basic block will be right next to each other __(sequential locality)__ and basic blocks relating to each other will be placed in close proximity to maximize instruction cache locality __(temporal locality)__. to obstruct this property and make disassembly harder to understand, a basic block can be further divided and randomized using unconditional jumps